JooEun-Jeong/CGAD3/readme.md

 3) Stop for a moment when there is a person in the bus stop  <br>
 4) Do not stop when there is no person in the bus stop  <br>
 *#2~#4 bell is replaced as an input of keyboard, bus stop a green board, person a red can.  <br>
-  sensor of camera serves main role in the judgment  <br>
+  sensor of camera serves main role in the judgment*  <br>
+There is a video and report in zip file.